Here's a sneak peak into our complete India packing list. Including what to pack for India in summer and winter to help you have an amazing trip!

 Of course, everyone’s trip is different, so when selecting the best backpack for India (if you haven’t already), consider this:

-I’ve had the same backpack now for 4 years and it’s accompanied me on every backpacking adventure across more than 2 dozen different countries on 4 continents.
+I received my backpack as a backpacking gift just after uni, and it's still going strong.
+It’s accompanied me on every backpacking adventure across more than 2 dozen different countries on 4 continents.

 It’s made by Osprey who are the go-to choice for the majority of backpackers.